 How Enmeshment Trauma Shows Up in Driven Women

-Priya is a 36-year-old corporate attorney living in San Francisco.
+Marisol is a 36-year-old corporate attorney living in San Francisco.
 (Name and details have been changed for confidentiality.)
 She’s a driven, ambitious woman: law degree from a top-tier school, partner track at a prestigious firm, and the kind of woman who commands rooms without even trying.
 But beneath the polished exterior lies a persistent, gnawing unease — a feeling she can’t quite name but that colors every relationship she’s had, especially the ones closest to her.
-When Priya started therapy, she described her life as a series of achievements punctuated by exhaustion and a vague sense of being “off.”
+When Marisol started therapy, she described her life as a series of achievements punctuated by exhaustion and a vague sense of being “off.”
 She was relentlessly kind to others but felt hollow inside, as if her own emotions were distant echoes rather than vivid experiences.

 Her story unfolded slowly, like a novel revealing its truth over time.
-Priya grew up in a family where boundaries were blurred — her mother’s moods dictated the household’s emotional climate, and her father’s quiet withdrawal reinforced a code of silence around conflict.
-“I learned early that my job was to keep Mom calm,” Priya recounted in a session.
+Marisol grew up in a family where boundaries were blurred — her mother’s moods dictated the household’s emotional climate, and her father’s quiet withdrawal reinforced a code of silence around conflict.
+“I learned early that my job was to keep Mom calm,” Marisol recounted in a session.
 “If I wasn’t cheerful or if I pushed back, things would escalate.
 I became the ‘good daughter,’ the one who smoothed things over, who never made waves.”
 This role had a name in therapy: enmeshment.
 Her sense of self had been entangled so tightly with her mother’s emotional needs that she lost track of where she ended and her mother began.

 Both/And: Enmeshment Was Love, And It Caused Harm